Over the years, link building strategies have evolved and matured.

 Still, link building (or link earning, if you prefer) remains an effective strategy for increasing organic reach and getting discovered.

-However, many brands and marketers still struggle to implement a successful link building strategy.
+Yet, many brands and marketers still struggle to implement a successful link building strategy.

 Why Is Link Building SO HARD?